210222-reston-java-msa/demos/week3/README.md

+> Here you can find all of the topics that may be asked of you in QC.
+>   - Hibernate Studyguide ***below***
+>   - DevOps/Jenkins Questions & Study Guide [here](https://github.com/210222-reston-java-msa/demos/blob/main/week3/devops-jenkins-study-guide.md)
+>   - AWS Questions & Study Guide [here](https://github.com/210222-reston-java-msa/demos/blob/main/week3/aws-study-guide.md)

 > *Scroll to the bottom to view QC questions marked with a :interrobang:.
-These may not be asked until your final QC and in panels since you will have QC next weel Monday March 15th.*
+These may not be asked until your final QC and in panels since you will have QC next week Monday March 15th.*
 # Hibernate
 The Hibernate framework is a ORM (Object-Relational Mapping) implementation which is built around JDBC.